privacytrustlab/ml_privacy_meter/README.md

 Data Protection regulations, such as GDPR, and AI governance frameworks require personal data to be protected when used in AI systems, and that the users have control over their data and awareness about how it is being used.
 For example, [Article 35 of GDPR](https://gdpr-info.eu/art-35-gdpr/) requires organizations to systematically analyze, identify and minimize the data protection risks of a project, especially when the project involves innovative technologies such as Artificial Intelligence, Machine Learning and Deep Learning.
 Thus, proper mechanisms need to be in place to quantitatively evaluate and verify the privacy of individuals in every step of the data processing pipeline in AI systems.

 ML Privacy Meter is a Python library (`privacy_meter`) that enables quantifying the privacy risks of machine learning models.
 The tool provides privacy risk scores which help in identifying data records among the training data that are at high risk of being leaked through the model parameters or predictions.

+## Overview
+The core of the privacy meter consists of three parts.

 ## Installation